 5. Avoid Storage Mistakes

 A longer life for your sunglasses may even mean a healthier life for your eyes, which makes it extra important to steer clear of common storage mistakes.
 When storing your glasses, always place them lens-side up to avoid scratches.
-If you use a case, make sure it has a soft, anti-scratch lining.
+Steer clear of putting your sunglasses lenses side down, and remember to fold the ear hinges in when you’re ready to store them.
+Keeping them on a shelf, desk, drawer, or dresser is a great way to prevent them from getting knocked around and ending up on the floor.
+If you use a sunglasses case, make sure it has a soft, anti-scratch lining.

 6. Ward Off Warping